itversity/python-for-beginners/docs/085 Conditionals in Python.md

 else:
     print(f'{n} is of type {type(n)}')
 ```
-* Develop logic to checks whether an integer is even or odd.
+* Develop logic to check whether an integer is even or odd.
 ```python
 n = 11 --Test with negative number or 0